CryptoGuardOSS/cryptoguard/README.rst

 ==================================================
 1. JAVA8_HOME: Point to a valid Java 8 JDK Installation
     * Needed for all of the scans
 #.
+JAVA7_HOME: Point to a valid Java 7 JDK Installation
+    * Needed for project scans and java file scans
+#.
 ANDROID_SDK_HOME: Point to a valid Android JDK Installation
     * Needed for Android